wilcoxadvisors/CodeShare2/Instructions.md

 ## 5. General Guidelines for Agent

-* **Prioritize:** Ensure the Chart of Accounts is solid, adaptable, and customizable before proceeding with Journal Entries.
+* **Prioritize:** Focus on implementing the Journal Entries backend API and storage logic (Task B.2), now that the Chart of Accounts implementation is complete and verified.
 * **Maintain Structure:** Keep the client-specific accounting design consistent across features.
 * **Test Thoroughly:** Ensure all functionality works with the new combined client-entity context selector.
 * **Log When Needed:** Use `console.log("DEBUG Component: Action:", value)` for tracing complex logic.